 In email marketing campaigns, CPM refers to the cost of sending a thousand email messages.
 Also referred to as CPT (cost per thousand), this pricing method is used by email service providers (ESPs) to cover the cost of the mail server, bandwidth, hosting images, deliverability services, and bounce management.

 Apart from CPM, businesses must implement lead tracking and management solutions to measure their email marketing software initiatives’ success accurately.

 Most email service providers set their prices based on CPM.
 However, vendors who also offer creative and consultancy services may incorporate hourly or license fees.

 Most email service vendors offer their services on a tiered pricing structure.
-Usually, the CPM rate will go down as the number of emails sent goes up.
+Usually, email CPM rates will go down as the number of emails sent goes up.

-The total amount of emails sent is generally calculated over a time period (month or year).
-With some ESPs, customers can purchase credits, in which case the CPM would be calculated per purchase rather than per campaign.
+The total number of emails sent is generally calculated over a specific time period (month or year).
+With some ESPs, customers can purchase credits, meaning the CPM would be calculated per purchase rather than per campaign.

 Let’s look at an example of a tiered price structure:

 - Sending 1 – 10,000 emails may cost $15 ($0.0015 per email)

 - Sending 10,000 – 50,000 emails may cost $12 ($0.0012 per email)